ToolJet/ToolJet/docs/docs/deployment/architecture.md

 ToolJet have two main components: **ToolJet Server** and **ToolJet Client**.

 1.  ### ToolJet Server
     ToolJet server is a Node.js API application.
-Server is responsible for authentication, authorization, persisting application definitions, running queries, storing datasource credentials securely and more.
+Server is responsible for authentication, authorization, persisting application definitions, running queries, storing data source credentials securely and more.

     Dependencies:
     -  PostgreSQL - ToolJet server persists data to a postgres database.